Linear-Convex Optimal Steady-State Control: OSS Controller Design Framework

-This procedure can also be generalized by including only some rows of $H$ in the construction of $T(\delta)$, leading to a hybrid between \eqref{Eq:GDeltaeps} and \eqref{Eq:TDeltaeps}; the details are omitted.
-As we did with \eqref{Eq:GDeltaeps}, we can make the expression on the left-hand side of \eqref{Eq:TDeltaeps} one of the components of an optimality model's error output; the only remaining barrier is to understand when an appropriate matrix $T(\delta)$ can be constructed without knowledge of $\delta$.
+This procedure can also be generalized by including only some rows of $H$ in the construction of $T$, leading to a hybrid between \eqref{Eq:GDeltaeps} and \eqref{Eq:TDeltaeps}; the details are omitted.
+As we did with \eqref{Eq:GDeltaeps}, we can make the expression on the left-hand side of \eqref{Eq:TDeltaeps} one of the components of an optimality model's error output.